Camin Larredya - Jurançon La Virada 2021 (sec)

 RVF

-La Virada comes from a south-facing plot protected from westerly winds.
-This results in a wine of great complexity, both in terms of the multitude of aromas and the different textures that intermingle during tasting!
-Enjoy its full-bodied attack, followed by a rich but taut structure that lingers on a mineral and salty finish.
+La Virada comes from a south-facing vineyard protected from westerly winds.
+This results in a wine of great complexity, both in its multitude of aromas and the various textures that intertwine during tasting!
+Enjoy its full-bodied attack, followed by a rich yet taut structure that lingers into a mineral and salty finish.
 A great wine offering remarkable value for money.

-Buy your Camin Larredya wines at the best price in a private sale!
+Buy Camin Larredya wines at the best price in a private sale!

 Eye